 Welcome to Surival Zone Safe Rooms.
 Our team of experienced welders have been manufacturing EF-5 rated, above ground, steel safe rooms since 2004.
 With well over a decade of experience in manufacturing safe rooms we have honed our safe rooms to be strong and overbuilt for the ultimate safety conditions.

-manufacturing only the highest quality
+manufacturing the highest quality Storm Shelters

 At Survival Zone Safe Rooms, we offer our customers peace of mind when the tornado sirens go off, safety in dangerous weather or home invasions, top-tier quality construction, and the lifesaving ability to truly protect what matters.

 flexibility in design

 Being able to meet our customers needs at any opportunity is very important to us.
 We are able to craft custom storm shelters that will fit in to the desired location and provide individuals with a top end product and experience that they will be hard pressed to find anywhere else